OvO1111/EfficientSubclassLearning/README.md

 ---
 paper: https://arxiv.org/abs/2307.00257 (MICCAI 2023 early accepted!)

+2023.12.20: updated v2 for more compact and readable coding

+---
 run `run.sh` and set the corresponding parameters to train a model and `test.py` to evaluate its validity (you might want to take a look at how arguments are defined in `train_proposed.py` and `test.py`).
 Currently configured datasets are ACDC and BraTS2021, be sure to include the correct dataset in the `data_path` argument in `train_**.py`, it is needed for the parser to make the right choice for the dataloader.

 dataset structure for ACDC: